Editorial Policies

 Peer Review Process

 Peer review process: The manuscript that has passed the initial review stage will be sent to at least two reviewers who are experts in the field of the submitted manuscript.
 The reviewers will be provided with an assessment form and are encouraged to provide comments directly on the manuscript's text.
-Three weeks is the maximum time for the review process.
+Three weeks is the maximum time allocated for each peer-review round.
 This process can be done in one or more rounds.
+Editors and reviewers must maintain confidentiality and protect author or reviewer identities throughout the double-blind process.

 • Accept submission; means that the manuscript is acceptable for publication without any revisions or changes,